How Much Is a Taxi from Edinburgh Airport to City Centre? 2026

 Edinburgh's compact city centre means most hotel and accommodation areas are within 10 minutes of each other.
 Fares are similar across all city centre destinations:

 Fares above are guideline pre-booked saloon prices.
-For specific quotes from our online booking system, enter your exact destination address for an instant fixed fare.
+For specific quotes from our online booking system, enter your exact destination address for an instant fixed fare, or estimate the cost first with our London taxi price calculator.

 Edinburgh Black Cab vs Pre-Booked Private Hire